Decimalish

 Decimal places

 The number of decimal places to round to.
-Negative places rounds to higher integer places.
+A negative value for places rounds to higher integer places.
 Only one of places or precision can be provided.

 For most functions, the default is 0, rounding to an integer whole number.